adrienchaton/CharTransformer_playground/literature.md

 * Alley / Unified rational protein engineering with sequence-based deep representation learning (UniRep) / 2019
 * Hoarfrost / Shedding Light on Microbial Dark Matter with A Universal Language of Life / 2020 / **read**
+* Gao / Deep Learning in Protein Structural Modeling and Design / 2020
+* CASP14 / Critical assessment of techniques for protein structure prediction (abstract book) / 2020
 * Ofer / The language of proteins: NLP, machine learning & protein sequences / 2021
 * Bepler / Learning the protein language: Evolution, structure, and function / 2021
 * Detlefsen / What is a meaningful representation of protein sequences? / 2021